 Mitigation and enhancement measures planning applications which would also help to mitigate any adverse effects.
 Any potentially adverse effects of either of the proposed policy or no policy option would be mitigated by NPPF policy and also possibly development management policies.
 Any infrastructure works would also be subject to relevant legislation.
 The NPPF also requires unacceptable risks to water to be mitigated therefore development management policies and national policy should provide safeguards for aquifers and SPZs in particular.
 This will address the potential area of uncertainty identified here.
 The uncertainties can be addressed by other policies in the Local Plan (e.g. development management policies setting out how new development should be designed to contribute towards resource efficiency).
-The uncertainties can be addressed by other policies in the Local Plan (e.g. development management policies setting out how new development should be designed and contribute towards reducing GHG emissions). would allow Thanet to gain the benefits certain effects associated with the
+The uncertainties can be addressed by other policies in the Local Plan (e.g. development management policies setting out how new development should be designed and contribute towards reducing GHG emissions). d un would allow Thanet to gain the benefits certain effects associated with the it has been included to reflect the